Modeling Inlet and Outlet Boundary Conditions

 Selection Method: Edges

-Guidelines, Best Practices, and Recommendations
+Guidelines and Recommendations

 As a general guideline, inlets and outlets should be defined using realistic physical properties, such as velocity, pressure, or flow rate.
 Whenever possible, they should be positioned far from regions of strong disturbances to minimize backflow or artificial acceleration effects.

-Whenever possible, align inlets and outlets with the lattice (on-lattice boundary conditions) when using lattice-based boundary conditions.
-An on-lattice boundary condition is a boundary treatment where the physical boundary aligns exactly with lattice nodes or links, allowing boundary conditions to be applied locally without interpolation; geometrically, an on-lattice boundary condition is one where the boundary surface coincides with lattice planes, has normals aligned with the Cartesian lattice axes, and does not cut through lattice cells or links at arbitrary angles.
+Whenever possible, align inlets and outlets with the lattice (on-lattice boundary condition) when using lattice-based boundary conditions.
+An on-lattice boundary condition is a boundary treatment where the physical boundary aligns exactly with lattice nodes or links, allowing boundary conditions to be applied locally without interpolation.
+Geometrically, an on-lattice boundary condition is one where the boundary surface coincides with lattice planes, has normals aligned with the Cartesian lattice axes, and does not cut through lattice cells or links at arbitrary angles.
 This improves numerical stability, enhances boundary resolution, reduces noise and artifacts, and ultimately leads to more accurate and realistic simulation results.
+Ensure that inlet and outlet regions are sufficiently resolved—typically with at least 10 lattice points across each opening—to avoid poorly captured boundary behavior.

 ../_images/bc-4.png

 The image above illustrates how volume discretization affects off-lattice boundary conditions.
-Because of the discretization, the off-lattice inlet exhibits a stairstep pattern on both the pipe walls and the inlet surface.
-This reduces the effective boundary condition area—from 10 voxels across in the on-lattice case, to only 7 elements in the off-lattice model.
-As a result, the region becomes underresolved, and the stairstep geometry leads to poor wall representation.
+Because of the discretization, the off-lattice inlet exhibits a stair-step pattern on both the pipe walls and the inlet surface.
+This reduces the effective boundary-condition area from 10 voxels across in the on-lattice case to only 7 elements in the off-lattice model.
+As a result, the region becomes under-resolved, and the stair-step geometry leads to poor wall representation.
 This, in turn, impacts local mass and velocity fields, as well as the overall flow rate.

 The most reliable way to obtain an on-lattice boundary condition is to reposition the geometry so the boundary aligns with one of the main lattice axes.
 However, this is not always feasible, and some boundaries must remain off-lattice (for example, a vessel with two inlets rotated 45 degrees).
 In such cases, several strategies can help improve simulation quality:

-• Increase lattice refinement to boost the number of cells across the boundary surface and reduce the stairstep effect.
+• Increase lattice refinement to boost the number of cells across the boundary surface and reduce the stair-step effect.

 ../_images/bc-5.png

-Behind any boundary condition—whether inlet or outlet—there must be a solid region rather than fluid.
+Behind any boundary condition—whether an inlet or an outlet—there must be a solid region rather than fluid.
 If a boundary condition is defined with fluid on both sides, the software cannot determine which direction is “in” or “out,” leading to ambiguity and potential solver failure.

 Boundary conditions can also be applied directly on the domain limits.
 In this case, no solid body is required behind the inlet or outlet because the back side of the boundary is not exposed to any fluid.